microsoft/SDCM/README.md

 - List a specific submission for the product
 > sdcm.exe -list submission -productid PID -submissionid SID
 ## Upload a package to a Submission
-- Make sure the package (.cab or .hlkx) is signed by the EV Cert registered with your Hardware Dev Center Account
+- Make sure the package (.cab or .hlkx) is signed by the [Extended Validation Certificate (EV Cert)](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/get-a-code-signing-certificate) registered with your Hardware Dev Center Account
 > sdcm.exe -upload test.hlkx -productid PID -submissionid SID
 ## Commit a Submission
 - When everything is ready to start processing the submission, commit it